Tennessee Titans vs. Cincinnati Bengals NFL Divisional Round Odds, Plays and Insights for January 22, 2022

 - Tennessee's games this season have gone over 46.5 points eight of 17 times.

-- The two teams combine to score 51.7 points per game, 5.2 more than the total in this contest.
+- The combined points per game average of the two teams, 51.7, is 5.2 points more than Saturday's over/under.

-- This contest's total is 3.6 points greater than the 42.9 these two squads combine to surrender per game this season.

-- Titans games this season feature an average total of 47.8 points, a number 1.3 points higher than Saturday's over/under.
+- The Titans and their opponents have scored an average of 47.8 points per game in 2021, 1.3 more than Saturday's total.

-- The 46.5 total in this game is 0.3 points above the 46.2 average total in Bengals games this season.
+- The 46.5 total in this game is 0.3 points higher than the 46.2 average total in Bengals games this season.

 Titans stats and trends